s4zong/extract_COVID19_events_from_Twitter/README.md

 ### Get access to our data

-2020-11-13: Due to privacy concerns and Twitter's term of services, we are removing the orginal `data` folder in this repo.
-If you want to get access to our dataset, please write e-mail to zong.56@osu.edu and cc alan.ritter@cc.gatech.edu.
-Thank you for your understanding!
+2020-11-13: To get access to our dataset, please write e-mail to zong.56@osu.edu and cc alan.ritter@cc.gatech.edu.
+Thanks!

 ### Our annotated corpus